munin-data/azure-storage-openapi/README.md

-This repo provides an OpenAPI-compliant endpoint at TODO capable of persisting TODO to Azure Storage.
+This repo provides an OpenAPI-compliant endpoint capable of persisting TODO to Azure Storage.

 # Running on the local host